Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 <table><tr><td><picture><img alt="&nbsp;Black box of test (not of application)" src="../../../../_rsc/_img/memes/ItTestsSmth.jpg" /></picture>
 </td><td>
 <p>Dveloping tests this way will create a sound core, which with little documentation will describe the application and prove code essentials.</p>
-<p>Adding more and more tests will slightly dissolve this core into a badly exorbitant maintainable bulk Accumulated effect: negligence, scrappy coverage, impeded navigation.</p>
+<p>Adding more and more tests will slightly dissolve this core into a badly exorbitant maintainable bulk.
+With scrappy coverage, accumulated negligence, and impeded navigation.</p>
 </td></tr></table>

 Another option is continuous refactoring with **DRY** (<i><b>D</b>on't <b>R</b>repeat <b>Y</b>ourself</i>) first of all.